truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 Wait for the resilver to complete before replacing the next disk.
 Repeat steps 1-4 for all attached disks.

-TrueNAS SCALE automatically expands the usable capacity of the pool to fit all available space once the last attached disk is replaced.
+TrueNAS automatically expands the usable capacity of the pool to fit all available space once the last attached disk is replaced.

 ## Removing VDEVs